selfcoder-gazell/selfcoder-gazell/README.md

   - :zap: I embrace my enduring passion for <strong>Running</strong>, infusing me with energy for the challenges ahead, offering mental clarity, and sparking innovative solutions to problems.
    - :zap: A refreshing <strong>Cold Water Immersion</strong> not only accelerates my recovery but also instills a profound sense of accomplishment.
   - :zap: My affection for <strong>mountaineering</strong> has been a companion since my youth.
 Despite the sporadic opportunities to partake in it due to other commitments, I relish any chance to share this adventurous love with our children.
 Together, we witness how seemingly trivial issues shrink to insignificance when viewed from the pinnacle of a mountain.
-   - :zap: Lastly, my intermittent forays into <strong>climbing</strong> serve as another cherished pastime I yearn to fully embrace once again.
-It hones my problem-solving skills under pressure, emphasizing the importance of focusing on one move at a time.
-Each ascent creates new neural connections, guiding us through the exhilarating process of determining the next best move.
+   - :zap: Lastly, my intermittent <strong>climbing</strong> serves as another cherished pastime.
+It improves my problem-solving skills under pressure, emphasizing the importance of focusing on one move at a time.

 - :mailbox: How to reach me: <a href="mailto:kvetamooney@gmail.com">
    <img src="https://img.shields.io/badge/Gmail-red?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail Badge" widht="55px" height="22px">